aufbauprinzip/WiFi-Sunrise-Alarm-Clock/README.md

 uint8_t GREENpin = 12;
 ```

-Set intial time of RTC by commenting this line and setting the current time.
-After setting the time, comment this line again and upload it to the microcontroller again.
-The DS3231(M) can also fetch the time automatically the time from the internet.
-I didn't wanted to relay on a internet connection with this code though.
-Once the time is set, the DS3231(M) is very reliable and can hold the time untile the 3V battery runs out (years, if not decades)
+Set intial time of RTC by uncommenting this line and changing arguments to the current time.
+Comment this line again and upload it to the microcontroller again.
+The DS3231(M) can also fetch the time automatically from the internet.
+I didn't want to depend on a internet connection with this code though and choose to manually set the time and date.
+Once the time is set, the DS3231(M) is very reliable and can hold the time until the 3V battery runs out (years, if not decades).
 ```c
   //DS3231M.adjust(DateTime(2020, 4, 4, 13, 04, 00)); // Sets time of DS3231M
 ```

-The alarmlight() function controls what happens in the case of the alarm and be changed to customize the sunrise simulation or trigger completely different features light strobe light for example
+The alarmlight() function tells the microcontroller what to do during the alarm and be changed to customize the sunrise simulation or trigger completely different features light strobe light for example.
 ```c
 //Definition of custom functions for calling certain URLs and turning the alarm light on
 //Alarm light function that slow turns on LEDs, mimicking sunrise;